OptimalBits/redbird/README.md

 (NOTE: This is a legacy example not needed when using LetsEncrypt)

 Conceptually HTTPS is easy, but it is also easy to struggle getting it right.
-With redbird its straightforward, check this complete example:
+With Redbird its straightforward, check this complete example:

 1) Generate a localhost development SSL certificate: